Application Guidelines (April 2022)

 6. Number of people to support

-In the recruitment in October 2021, 5 students will be selected based on the following allocation.
+In the additional recruitment in April 2022, 2 students will be selected：

 7. Application period and application method

 Application period: From April 11th (Monday) to April 18th (Monday) 12:00(noon), 2022

 Application method: Send the submitted documents by email as follows.